 10. Peppermint

-Priced at S$65++ for lunch and S$88++ for dinner, customers can expect a halal smorgasbord of seafood including tiger prawns and half-shell scallops and also unique Hong Kong dishes such as Hong Kong-style braised Black Angus Beef Brisket and Steamed Rice Rolls with Clam and Chicken Oil.
+Its buffet is priced at S$68++ for lunch and S$88++ for dinner, and customers can expect a halal smorgasbord of seafood including tiger prawns and half-shell scallops, and also unique Hong Kong dishes such as Hong Kong-style braised Black Angus Beef Brisket and Steamed Rice Rolls with Clam and Chicken Oil.

 6 Raffles Boulevard, PARKROYAL COLLECTION Marina Bay, Level 4, Singapore 039594